dthurston/fapolicyd-configuration/README.md

 $ /tmp/ls
 <snip>
 ```

 The file, "/tmp/ls", has simply been added to the fapolicyd.trust file (along with it's byte size and a sha256 sum).
 By doing this you are telling fapolicyd to trust that file.

 7. Alternatively, to **create a rule** for this we need to start fapolicyd in debug mode.
-First I'm going to clean up that trust we just added.
+First, clean up that trust we just added.
 Edit /etc/fapolicyd/fapolicyd.trust and remove the line with "/tmp/ls".
 Update the database.

 ```bash
 # vi /etc/fapolicyd/fapolicyd.trust
 # fapolicyd-cli --update
 Fapolicyd was notified
 ```

 Now I'm going to stop the fapolicyd daemon.

 ```bash
 # systemctl stop fapolicyd.service
 ```

 Restart fapolicyd in debug mode like this:

 ```bash
 # cd ~
 # fapolicyd --debug 2> fapolicy.output &